Saker233/Automotive_Android/Embedded_Linux/Device_Drivers/3-Creating_Platform_Device_Driver_Controlling_LEDS_RPI/README.md

 These devices are usually tightly coupled with the platform's hardware and have specific, well-defined resources such as memory regions, I/O ports, interrupts

+## Why Use Platform Drivers?
+Platform drivers are essential in embedded systems where many devices are integrated into the mainboard or SoC and require direct, low-level management by the operating system.
+They allow for a modular approach to handling hardware components, providing a clear separation between the hardware-specific code and the core kernel.

 ## Platform Device:

  platform device represents a device that is directly attached to the system's physical memory map and does not require bus enumeration like PCI or USB devices